psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 Using modulation, one can either decrease (if the vertex colour channel value is < 128) or increase (if it's > 128) the intensity of each colour channel of the texel, which is helpful for implementing things such as brightness effects.<br/>
 Using a vertex colour of 0x808080 (ie all channels set to 128) is equivalent to not applying modulation to the primitive, as shown by the above formula.<br/>
 "Texture blending" is not meant to be confused with normal blending, ie an operation that merges the backbuffer colour with the incoming pixel and draws the resulting colour to the backbuffer.
-The PS1 has this capability to an extent, using semi-transparency.
+The PS1 has this capability to an extent, using semi-transparency.<br/>

 #### Draw to display enable
 This will enable/disable any drawing to the area that is currently displayed.